Trading Education

 The industry standard for crypto charting.
 Free tier is excellent for beginners, includes real-time data, drawing tools, and hundreds of indicators.

-Exchange Charts
+Exchange charts

 Binance, Bybit, and other major exchanges offer built-in TradingView integration.
 Good for quick analysis while trading, but use dedicated charting for serious analysis.